-You're off!
-Before you go, make sure you: Select your modules and have your learning agreement signed by your Departmental Study Abroad Officer (DSAO) and host university (don't forget to sign it yourself too) Complete and sign your Erasmus+ Grant Agreement\ Complete the Erasmus+ Online Linguistic Support Assessment\ DURING The adventure begins!
-Don't forget to: Have your Certificate of Arrival signed by the Study Abroad Office at your host university within two weeks (you can't be registered as an Essex student until you've done this so please make this a priority).
-You may have to pay a late registration fee if you fail to return this on time.
-Keep us and your DSAO updated on any changes made to your modules, gain email approval and update your learning agreement (pg.
-8 explains how to do this) Complete the final Erasmus+ Online Linguistic Support Assessment\ AFTER All good things come to an end.
-Before you leave, make sure you: Have your Certificate of Departure signed by the Study Abroad Office at your host university Complete the Erasmus+ Online Feedback Survey\ Complete the Essex Abroad online feedback form to evaluate your experience abroad
+- Have your learning agreement signed by the host university - Have your Certificate of Arrival signed by the Study Abroad Office at your host university within two weeks (you can't be registered as an Essex student until you've done this so please make this a priority).
+You may have to pay a late registration fee if you fail to return this on time. - Keep us and your DSAO updated on any changes made to your modules, gain email approval, and update your learning agreement (pg.
+8 explains how to do this) - Complete the final Erasmus+ Online Linguistic Support Assessment